Click below to listen to my 2 min. Garden Bite radio show: Orchid love indoors and out

 While there are plenty of “grocery store” orchids (mostly phalaenopsis) there are also a number of native orchids for our Upper Midwest area.

-However, there are some natives too!
 Yes, natives in Wisconsin and Minnesota.
 In fact, the Showy Lady’s Slipper is Minnesota’s State Flower.
-Found living in open fens, bogs, swamps, and damp woods where there is an abundance of natural light, the showy Lady’s-Slipper is one of 43 orchid species that grow in Minnesota.
-The feminine-looking orchid grows slowly, taking up to 16 years to produce the first flowers!
+Found living in open fens, bogs, swamps, and damp woods where there is an abundance of natural light, there are 17 orchid species that grow in Minnesota.
+The feminine-looking ‘Lady Slipper’ orchid grows slowly, taking up to 16 years to produce the first flowers!
 Blooming in late June or early July, the plants may live, on average, about 50 years and can grow to be over four feet tall.

 For my money, I go to the local shops first.
 For one thing, they know their product, so if you have questions or issues, they’re prepared to talk to you.
 For another, they’ll pay more attention to their plants, giving them the care they need before moving to your home!

 Think about where these guys are grown when you think about the indoor orchids need.
 The American Orchid Society says Phalaenopsis are ‘low’ light orchids, that’s why they’re one of the most popular.
 They grow beautifully in an east window and can be grown in a south or west window if protected by a sheer curtain.
 A phal’s leaves should be olive green.
 If they are darker it means the plant is not getting enough light; red tinged leaves mean the plant is getting too much light.

 There are numerous choices of orchids – talk with your local flower shop and see what they have to offer and what conditions may be suit your home!
 More reading and viewing pleasure:

 Types of Orchids – everythingorchids.com